Introduction

 A correlation analysis applied to data collected exclusively in July and August revealed that surface temperature and water stratification were both significantly correlated (p<0.01) with Penilia avirostris abundance in the MAB and SNE regions, though correlation coefficients were only moderately high (Table 1).
 Similar to P. avirostris, these variables both reach their seasonal peak during this time period.
 The relationship between the variables are not strongly linear, but temperature and stratification have a key role defining the animals life history.
 Partitiioning the data by 4°C intervals readily shows the cladoceransʼ abundance is strongly associated with elevated temperatures (Fig. 8).
 The cladoceransʼ density was also significantly negatively correlated with surface salinity measurements (Table 1).

-In August, abundance along the shelf portion of the MA CPR transect was significantly correlated (= 0.02) with water temperature at 10 m depth, though the correlation coefficient was also only moderate (= 0.23).
+In August, abundance along the shelf portion of the MA CPR transect was significantly correlated (p = 0.02) with water temperature at 10 m depth, though the correlation coefficient was also only moderate (r = 0.23).
 The two variables were not significantly correlated in the other eleven months.

 Discussion